open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 __Tip__ -- Save (shortcut: `Ctrl+S`) your experiment often!
 In the unfortunate (and unlikely) event of data loss, you will often be able to recover your work from the back-ups that are created automatically, by default, every 10 minutes (Menu → Tools → Open backup folder).

 __Tip__ -- Unless you have used 'Permanently delete' (shortcut: `Shift+Del`), deleted items are still available in the 'Unused items' bin, until you select 'Permanently delete unused items' in the 'Unused items' tab.
-You can re-add deleted items to a `sequence` by dragging it out of the 'Unused items' bin to somewhere in your experiment branch.
+You can re-add deleted items to a `sequence` by dragging them out of the 'Unused items' bin to somewhere in your experiment.

 __Tip__ -- %FigExperimentStructure schematically shows the structure of the experiment that you will create.
 If you get confused during the tutorial, you can refer to %FigExperimentStructure to see where you are.